awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 1. On the **Routes** tab, choose **Edit**\.

 1. Choose **Add another route**\.
-Specify `::/0` for **Destination**, select the egress\-only internet gateway ID for **Target**, and then choose **Save**\.
+For **Destination**, specify `::/0`\.
+For **Target**, select the egress\-only internet gateway ID you created in the previous step, and then choose **Save**\.

 For more information, see [Routing Options](VPC_Route_Tables.md#route-table-options)\.

-### Step 4: Update Your Security Group Rules<a name="vpc-migrate-ipv6-sg-rules"></a>
+## Step 4: Update Your Security Group Rules<a name="vpc-migrate-ipv6-sg-rules"></a>

+To enable your instances to send and receive traffic over IPv6, you must update your security group rules to include rules for IPv6 addresses\.

-For the example above, your web server security group \(`sg-11aa22bb`\) allows inbound access from IPv4 addresses over specific ports\.
-You must add rules that allow the same inbound access from IPv6 addresses, namely HTTP and HTTPS access from all IPv6 addresses, and SSH access from a specific IPv6 address \(if applicable\)\.
+For example, in the example above, you can update the web server security group \(`sg-11aa22bb`\) to add rules that allow inbound HTTP, HTTPS, and SSH access from IPv6 addresses\.
 You do not need to make any changes to the inbound rules for your database security group; the rule that allows all communication from `sg-11aa22bb` includes IPv6 communication by default\.

 **To update your security group rules**